-The auction as of stage 4 in the numbers:
+The auction by the numbers:

 The maps below show final stage 4 demand and population weighted spectrum cost.
 Click on the images to see the interactive maps.
 The areas where not all spectrum blocks have been sold are colored blue.
 On the map of demand changes gray color marks areas that didn't change category (stayed over/under supply) while red and blue colors are used for areas that changed category towards increasing or decreasing demand correspondingly.